stvallas123/CS601_FinalProject_Vallas/README.md

 -- Running the Site --

 Running the site through Glitch URL:
-1. click on the link to run the glitch site
+1. click on the link to run the glitch site: https://slow-elemental-loganberry.glitch.me

 Running the site though Live Server:
 1. extract the zip file